HaoZhan1/Blog-System/README.md

-# Blog-System
+# Blog-System Demo
-The blog system which is constructed by SpringBoot.
+The blog system demo which is constructed by SpringBoot.

 #### Install the Maven: